 All accommodations are on a B&B basis.
 No evening meals are included, so you are free to choose from the wide choice of restaurants in the area.
 Your accommodation operator can give you good tips.
 On some occasions, you can also choose to eat at the premises of the hotel.
 No picnic lunches are included in the tour price, but these can be prepared for you by the accommodation holders, or products for picnics can be purchased in the villages where you’ll be staying.
 On some occasions, you have the option of having your lunch in a restaurant along the way.

 This tour is suitable for those who have some walking experience, not necessarily in the mountains, and a good general physical condition.
-Mostly easy to moderate walks.
+Mostly easy to moderate walks for fit walkers.
 Mind that along the Amalfi Coast, there are sections involving long and steep series of stone steps (stairs); climbing them can be quite tiresome, especially in hot weather.
-You should be able to walk for up to 5 hours a day – partly in the hot sun on dusty or stony tracks (read more about difficulty grades).
+You should be able to walk for up to 5h a day – partly in the hot sun on dusty or stony tracks (read more about difficulty grades).
 Most of the walks are on good paths, some of them recently restored by the local authorities.
 Parts of the trails are waymarked.
-Elsewhere you have to follow the route notes.
+Elsewhere, you have to follow the route notes.
 We will provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.

 When to go